wilsjame/how-to-nasa/index.md

 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
 ```

-Append additional parameters to the querystring with with ` & ` and use ` = ` to create name/value pairs like before.
+Here is an example request for the first ever APOD image.
+Append additional parameters to the querystring with with `&` and use `=` to create parameter/value pairs like before.

-Here is an example request for the first ever APOD image:

 ```markdown
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=1995-06-16
 ```

 ### What gets received
 The request returns information in JavaScript Object Notation (JSON).
 JSON is a syntax used for storing and exchanging data between a client (browser) and a server (NASA database).
-Here is the JSON object information returned from our last request:
+Here is the JSON returned from our last request:

 ```markdown
 {